 The Coros APEX has never taken more than 45 seconds to lock on to a GPS signal – this is a great plus as I don’t have to hang around for minutes before a run to have enough signal to get a lock on (As I generally wear this watch trail running and not in the city, I have not used it extensively around tall buildings, which can pose a challenge for any GPS device when it comes to picking up signal).

 Ultimately, I am more likely to use an important piece of gear based on its features and suitability for the job, rather than going by price.
-Having said this, when a watch this good comes in at HALF the price of its closest competition, together with the aforementioned compact size and excellent battery life, the Coros APEX is excellent value for money.
+Having said this, when a watch this good comes in at HALF the price of its closest competition, together with the aforementioned compact size and excellent battery life, the Coros APEX is excellent value for money, and given all the features it packs in, it is thoroughly deserving of our Editor’s Choice Award for Best Value GPS Watch for Ultra Running.

-The Coros APEX is a tough one to beat, and I don’t think you can go wrong with this watch for the majority of running and even multi-day hiking and fastpacking adventures.
-This is the reason why it has proven so popular with trail runners and worn by a multitude of elite and expert ultrarunners around the world.
+This GPS running watch is a tough one to beat, and I don’t think you can go wrong with this watch for the majority of running and even multi-day hiking and fastpacking adventures.
+This is the reason why the Coros APEX has proven so popular with trail runners and worn by a multitude of elite and expert ultrarunners around the world, and why I’ve given it such a good rating in this review and it won an Editor’s Choice Award.